The burden of proof is the obligation to provide sufficient supporting evidence for any arguments that you make.

 In this context, there is often a distinction between the burden of production, which is the burden of presenting necessary evidence to the judge or jury, and the burden of persuasion, which is the burden of convincing the judge or jury that your argument is true, in light of the evidence that you presented.

-For example, in criminal cases a prosecutor might have to prove their accusations “beyond a reasonable doubt”, whereas in civil cases the plaintiff might have a more lenient burden of proof, such as the standard of “preponderance of the evidence”, which is the requirement that more than half of the evidence that is presented will support your case.
+For example, in criminal cases, a prosecutor might have to prove their accusations “beyond a reasonable doubt”.
+Conversely, in civil cases, a plaintiff might have a more lenient standard of proof, such as the standard of “preponderance of the evidence”, which is the requirement that, based on the available evidence, it’s more likely that the claim at hand is true than not true.

 The burden of proof fallacy